Ketel Marte Player Props: Diamondbacks vs. Dodgers

-The Arizona Diamondbacks and Ketel Marte battle Julio Urias and the Los Angeles Dodgers on Opening Day at Dodger Stadium, March 30 at 10:10 PM ET.
+The Arizona Diamondbacks and Ketel Marte, who went 1-for-3 last time in action, take on Dustin May and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.

+In his most recent game he had a one-hit showing (1-for-3) against the Dodgers.

 Ketel Marte Game Info & Props vs. the Dodgers